 B | Blog

-A blog has become the essential component in any online marketing activity today.
+A blog has become an essential component in any online marketing activity today.
 In a recent eMarketer study, over 50% of the organizations surveyed viewed a blog as part of the cost of doing business today.

 It’s accepted that a blog can serve as the HUB of your content marketing and online publishing.
 That’s because blogging is a core component of content marketing.
 It drives site traffic, quality leads, and can establish your position as a thought leader in your category of business.